 This advice identifies a few key points you should consider in advance of your trip - it is not comprehensive.
 Although overseas trips should be planned in advance sometimes they are at short notice, for example, because a relative is ill.

-Data collected on travellers who return to the UK from overseas consistently identifies that those who travel for the purpose of visiting friends and relatives have an increased risk of travel-related health problems including infections and are more likely to be hospitalized than tourist travellers.
+Data collected on travellers who return to the UK from overseas consistently identifies that those who travel to visit friends and relatives have an increased risk of travel-related health problems, including infections, and are more likely to be hospitalised than tourist travellers.

 Some of the reasons for this increased risk are thought to be:

-- There may be a higher risks of exposure to infections such as malaria e.g. in rural areas, where it is more difficult to take sufficient preventive measures.
+- there may be a higher risk of exposure to infections such as malaria, for example, in rural areas, where it is more difficult to take sufficient preventive measures

-If staying with friends or relatives, you may have good control over food and water consumption.
-Water may need to be purified on a daily basis.
+If staying with friends or relatives, you may have better control over food and water consumption than people staying in hotels/hostels.
+However, water may need to be purified on a daily basis and you should be cautious when eating out.
 These precautions are especially important if travelling with infants or children.

 In addition, it is important to know how to treat stomach upsets and diarrhoea and when to seek advice.

 Even if you were born and/or grew up in the Country you are visiting, you may still need vaccinations.
 Vaccinations take time.
 Consult your doctor or nurse as soon as possible.
 Late bookings can leave insufficient time for vaccinations to become fully effective.
 Even if you grew up abroad you may now have lost immunity to certain diseases.

 Check the individual country pages on fitfortravel to see which vaccinations you may need.

 - Tetanus and diphtheria vaccination is important for those likely to sustain injuries (tetanus) or mix closely with the local population (diphtheria).
 For countries where these diseases are still common you should to receive boosters every 10 years and everyone should have completed their normal British childhood schedule.